kiritsugusioe-max/component-identifier-circuit-with-capacitance-measurement/README.md

 ## Project Summary

-The system uses an analog front-end circuit, a comparator, a Schmitt trigger inverter, and an ATmega328P microcontroller.
+The system uses a comparator-based measurement circuit, a Schmitt trigger inverter, and an ATmega328P microcontroller.
-The main goal of this project was to design and test a simple measurement system, then investigate how accurate the capacitance measurement could be in practice.
+The main goal of this project was to design and test a simple measurement system, evaluate the accuracy of the capacitance measurement, and analyse the sources of error.

 ## Main Results